 - The demonetization technique will help India to twist up sans corruption.
 Those appreciating taking result will quit worsening rehearses as it will be hard for them to keep their unaccounted money.
 In his different speech on demonetization PM Modi openly says that it is a process to trap the black money holders to track out their money.

 - This move will help the governing body to track the dim or black money.
-After the declaration of demonetization, as per new govt rule, Those individuals who have unaccounted money are by and by required to show pay and submit PAN for any genuine budgetary transactions.
+After the declaration of demonetization, as per the new govt rule, Those individuals who have unaccounted money are by and by required to show pay and submit PAN for any genuine budgetary transactions.
 The governing body can get pay cost share for the wage on which force has not been paid.

-- The move will stop financing to the unlawful activities that are thriving a result of unaccounted pay.
+- The move will stop financing the unlawful activities that are thriving a result of unaccounted pay.
 Denying high-regard money will deal with criminal activities like dread based oppression et cetera.
 The prohibition on high regard money will in like manner check the threat of money laundering.
-By and by such development can without a doubt be taken after and compensation charge division can catch such people who are in the matter of money laundering.
+By and by such development can without a doubt be taken after and the compensation charge division can catch such people who are in the matter of money laundering.

 - This move will stop the circulation of fake money.
 A vast portion of the fake money put in circulation is of the high regard notes and the restricting of 500 and 1000 notes will get rid of the circulation of fake money.
 This move has made excitement among those people who had opened Jan Dhan accounts under the Prime Minister’s Jan Dhan Yojana.
 They can now store their money under this arrangement and this money can be used for the developmental development of the nation.